 Organisations that chose to submit their questionnaire as non-public, and non-responders to CDP’s climate change, forests and water security programs, will be identified on the website (although non-public responses will not be viewable).

 Public responses to CDP’s programs will be published on the website at different times depending on the program:

 Detailed information on public and non-public choices for each program, and how this affects your visibility on the CDP website, can be found in the Terms & Conditions on your ORS Homepage, and in the Important Information sections of the information requests (available in PDF format).
-These are available on the guidance for cities and guidance for companies pages.
+These are available on the guidance for cities, guidance for states and regions, and guidance for companies pages.

 How do I change or update a submitted questionnaire?

 After submission, your questionnaire is ‘view-only' via your response dashboard so any amendments can only be made by CDP staff.

 Submissions and amendment requests must be made by the official deadline (for that program) to be included in the annual CDP reports and scoring.
 After this date, CDP cannot guarantee that changes made will be reflected in the reports produced.